revgen/docker-transmission/README.md

 sudo service nginx restart
 ```

-After that you have an ability to open transmission web ui on the http://<servername>/transmission.
+After that you have an ability to open transmission web ui on the http://servername/transmission.

+Transmission output logs can be found here: https://servername/transmission/web/log.html.

 ## Development